aanand01762/file-store/README.md

 cd sever
 kubectl apply -f deployment.yaml
 ```
-* Now create the Service of type NodePort.
-By default, will service will use 30000 port of the host node, but user can always update and use accordingly.
+* Now create the service of type NodePort.
+By default service will use 30000 port of the host node, but user can always update and use with different values.
 ```
 kubectl apply -f serive.yaml
 ```